shorepine/alles/README.md

 I = ratio. for ALGO types, where the base note frequency controls the modulators, or for the ALGO base note and PARTIALS base note, where the ratio controls the speed of the playback
 L = modulation source oscillator.
 0-63.
 Which oscillator is used as an modulation/LFO source for this oscillator.
 Source oscillator will be silent. l = velocity (amplitude), float 0-1+, >0 to trigger note on, 0 to trigger note off.
-n = midinote, uint, 0-127 (this will also set f). default 0 o = algorithm, choose which algorithm for the ALGO type, uint, 1-32. mirrors DX7 algorithms O = algorithn source oscillators, choose which oscillators make up the algorithm oscillator, like "0,1,2,3,4,5" for algorithm 0
+N = latency (ms.) 0-5000 (in practice). default 1000 for mesh use. change to 0 if using locally n = midinote, uint, 0-127 (this will also set f). default 0 o = algorithm, choose which algorithm for the ALGO type, uint, 1-32. mirrors DX7 algorithms O = algorithn source oscillators, choose which oscillators make up the algorithm oscillator, like "0,1,2,3,4,5" for algorithm 0